 3. First Aid Kit

 A first-aid kit is an must have item to include in any emergency road kit, indispensable for addressing smaller, everyday injuries and more serious wounds from an accident.
 You can purchase them pre-packed with all the essentials or assemble one customized to your needs.
 Families with small children should include medications that are age appropriate.
+Be sure to know what medications are needed for your passengers and pack enough to last for an extended period of time.

 4. Car Fluids & Tools

 Flat tires are one of the most common causes of roadside trouble, but it’s not always possible to change a tire.
 Including a can of tire inflator and sealant in your kit can get you back on the road at least to the next stop.
 Other items that may help avert a roadside crisis and keep you going: a quart or more of motor oil, a gallon of coolant and a toolkit with screwdrivers, pliers and adjustable wrench.
+Good wiper blades are also crucial to have handy, as they can clear a windshield in less than three swipes without leaving streaks.
+Keep a set of new blades in your vehicle so you can replace worn blades quickly and on the go.

 It’s essential your emergency road kit include specific items in case you end up spending several hours or more in your disabled car.
 Bottled water and long-lasting food items such as granola or energy bars can be rotated out over time.
 Blankets, a sleeping bag or a heat-retaining emergency survival blanket are critical for making it through a cold night, especially in wintry climates.